 A cat tree is the best thing I ever bought for my cat!
 You may think that your cat can lay on the couch, on your chair or on your working desk and although this is all true you will really see the difference when you get a cat tree.

 Ever since I bought a cat tree for small apartment, my cat uses it every single day.
-She loves the view through the window which the tree enables for her, and especially sun-bathing on the top platform.
+She loves the view through the window that the tree enables for her, and especially sunbathing on the top platform.

-It is best if you place the cat tree next to a window (or in my case it is next to my french doors to the balcony).
-Which brings me to the next point:
+It is best if you place the cat tree next to a window (or in my case, it is next to my french doors to the balcony).
+This brings me to the next point:

 Make A Place For Your Kitty Next To A Window (Or An Open View)